iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

   },
 ```

-You can also control plugins using the [Dashboard/web interface](post_installation.md#Dashboard).
+You can also control plugins using the [Dashboard/web interface](https://wiki.iota.org/hornet/post_installation#dashboard).

 ## Spammer
 Hornet integrates a lightweight spamming plugin that spams the network with messages.
-The IOTA network is based on Directed Acyclic Graph.
-Therefore, new incoming messages are connected to previous messages (tips).
+The IOTA network is based on a Directed Acyclic Graph.
+So, new incoming messages are connected to previous messages (tips).
 It is healthy for the network to maintain some level of message rate.

-The Spammer plugin allows your node to send a number of data messages at regular interval.
+The Spammer plugin allows your node to send several data messages at regular intervals.
 You can set the interval with the `mpsRateLimit` key, which is the number of messages per second (TPS) that the plugin should try to send.

 For example, value `"mpsRateLimit": 0.1` would mean to send 1 message every 10 seconds.

-To enable this plugin, you will need to change the default configuration, as it is disabled by default.
+You can change the default configuration by enabling this plugin since it is usually disabled.

 ```json
  "spammer": {